How to Properly Obtain References

 If you work for a large corporation, getting people to provide references who can provide more than just dates of employment may prove difficult.
 Corporate human resources departments are setting the edict that it’s simply too risky to provide references due to law suits or inconsistencies within the organization.
 Therefore your current boss or management-level associates may be instructed to simply provide dates of employment versus lengthy descriptions of your work attitude, personality, or ability to play well with others.
 If this is the case, ask for references from freelance clients or other associates within the firm.

-If you’re a freelancer, acquiring references can be a challenge.
+For freelancers, acquiring references can be a challenge.
 If you are partnering with a staffing agency, call your recruiter and ask about her ability to provide a reference for you.
 Clarify if she can provide a “timeline only” reference (verifying only dates of employment) or if she can speak to your punctuality or provide positive feedback about your technical abilities and aptitude on assignments.
 Additionally, think about long-standing clients that you’ve repeatedly provided excellent design services for—clients make excellent references.

 Prepare Your References